varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

 to "gzip" before `vcl_backend_fetch` runs, so the header can be changed in VCL.

-If the server responds with gzip'ed content it will be stored in memory in its compressed form and `Accept-Encoding` will be added to the `Vary` header.
+If the server responds with gzipped content it will be stored in memory in its compressed form and `Accept-Encoding` will be added to the `Vary` header.